-I am an associate editor for Cortex and a reviewer for over 20 journals and several funding agencies (i ncl.
-ERC StG, MRC).
+I am on the editorial board at Cortex (since 2017) and Brain Structure and Function (since 2021) and review for diverse journals, including Nature Communications and Brain (>200 reviews), and several global funding agencies, including the ERC, NWO, and Wellcome Trust.
+I was invited as book section editor for Human Neuroanatomy for the forthcoming Encyclopaedia of the Human Brain (Elsevier, Eds.
+Grafman).
 Early on in my career, I had the great honor of contributing to the Lindau Nobel Laureate Meeting for Medicine or Physiology and the German Scholar Organization Leadership Academy.
-I received the top10 Young scientist award / Academics “Nachwuchspreis” which is acknowledging dedicated and talented young researchers for outstanding contributions to science and science communication.
+I received the top10 Young scientist award (Academics Nachwuchspreis) in 2019 and 2020, which is acknowledging dedicated and talented young researchers for outstanding contributions to science and science communication.

 Beyond my academic endeavors, I contribute to a plethora of public engagement projects.
 I have a colorful portfolio of experiences, including broadcasting, storytelling.
 I have previously worked with the BBC , Sueddeutsche Zeitung , the Science Gallery London , Pint of Science , and Native Scientists .
 Also, I won a Wellcome Trust Image award .
 I published an interview with the Nobel Laureate Professor Elizabeth Blackburn in honor of International Women’s Day.
 A personal endeavor of mine is the use of 3D printing for science .